robustini/eXploraVTOL/README.md

 ## Credits ##

-We would like to publicly thank the development team of Ardupilot.
+We would like to publicly thank the development team of Ardupilot, and to all the beta testers who helped us.

 ## Donate ##